John Glenn: 1984 presidential campaign

 Glenn was unhappy with how divided the country was, and thought labels like conservative and liberal increased the divide.
 He considered himself a centrist.
 Glenn thought a more centrist president would help unite the country.
 Glenn believed his experience as a senator from Ohio was ideal because of the state's diversity.
 Glenn thought that Ted Kennedy could win the election, but after Kennedy's announcement in late 1982 that he would not seek the presidency, Glenn thought he had a much better chance of winning.
 He hired a media consultant to help him with his speaking style.

 Glenn announced his candidacy for president on April 21, 1983, in the John Glenn High School gymnasium.
 He started out the campaign out-raising the front-runner, Mondale.
 He also polled the highest of any Democrat against Reagan.
 During the fall of 1983, The Right Stuff, a film about the Mercury Seven astronauts, was released.
-Reviewers saw Ed Harris' portrayal of Glenn as heroic and his staff began to publicize the film to the press.
-One reviewer said that "Harris' depiction helped transform Glenn from a history-book figure into a likable, thoroughly adoration-worthy Hollywood hero," turning him into a big-screen icon.
+Reviewers saw Ed Harris's portrayal of Glenn as heroic and his staff began to publicize the film to the press.
+One reviewer said that "Harris's depiction helped transform Glenn from a history-book figure into a likable, thoroughly adoration-worthy Hollywood hero," turning him into a big-screen icon.
 Others considered the movie to be damaging to Glenn's campaign, serving as only a reminder that Glenn's most significant achievement had occurred decades earlier.
 Glenn's autobiography said the film "had a chilling effect on the campaign."

-Glenn's campaign decided to forgo the traditional campaigning in early caucuses and primaries, and focus on building campaign offices across the country.
+William White managed Glenn's campaign until his replacement by Jerry Vento on January 26, 1984.
+Glenn's campaign decided to forgo the traditional campaigning in early caucuses and primaries and focus on building campaign offices nationwide.
 He opened offices in 43 states by January 1984.
 Glenn's campaign spent a significant amount of money on television advertising in Iowa, and Glenn chose not to attend an Iowan debate on farm issues.
-He finished fifth in the Iowa caucus, and went on to lose New Hampshire.
+He finished fifth in the Iowa caucus and went on to lose New Hampshire.
 Glenn's campaign continued into Super Tuesday, and he lost there as well.
 He announced his withdrawal from the race on March 16, 1984.
 After Mondale defeated him for the nomination, Glenn carried $3 million in campaign debt for over 20 years before receiving a reprieve from the Federal Election Commission.